 We want the gallery experience to help each artist be successful so we can continue creating art and, believing that art has enlightening and even healing properties, and a meaningful art experience to our community.

 Now in our 20th year, Tumalo Art Co. was started in 2002 by Marta Batha and was housed in Tumalo Junction, a commercial building in Tumalo owned by Marta and her husband Vince.
-She drew the artists who ran the gallery collectively from Art Partners, the art mentoring group of which she was a member.
-Each of the seven artists worked at the gallery and was responsible for a job that supported its growth.
-Marketing, Public Relations, Art Opening Events, Bookkeeping…all of these were handled by the gallery artists.
+She drew the artists, who ran the gallery collectively, from Art Partners, an art mentoring group she was part of.
+In the beginning seven artists worked at the gallery, and were each responsible for a job that supported its growth.
+Marketing, public relations, art opening events, bookkeeping … all of these were handled by the gallery artists.
 Marta also began a furniture and accessory business that added a unique blend of original fine art arranged in home-like vignettes.

-The artists involved became a cohesive group and enjoyed the process of getting to know customers who came into the gallery.
-The artists discovered that customers enjoyed meeting and talking with artists who could speak knowledgeably about their art in the gallery.
+The artists involved became a cohesive group and enjoyed the process of getting to know customers who came into the gallery, discovering that customers enjoyed meeting and talking with artists who could speak knowledgeably about their art in the gallery.
 And, the artists found they enjoyed discussing and selling each others work.

 When Tumalo Junction was sold in the fall of 2004, the decision was made to move the gallery into Bend and the search was begun to find a location.

-Susan Luckey Higdon and Tracy Leagjeld became the new principals, forming the nucleus of the restructured gallery and along with the collective members remodeled an industrial space on Greenwood Ave, 2 blocks from Wall Street in Downtown Bend.
+Susan Luckey Higdon and Tracy Leagjeld became the new principals, forming the nucleus of the restructured gallery and along with the collective members remodeled an industrial space at 136 NW Greenwood Ave, two blocks from Wall Street in Downtown Bend.

-In 2008, a decision was made to move the gallery to the Old Mill District in Bend where it could benefit from pedestrian traffic.
-The gallery opened in its new location, 450 SW Powerhouse #407, in the heart of the Old Mill District, on June 1, 2009.
+In 2008, as the great recession began, a decision was made to move the gallery to the Old Mill District in Bend where it could benefit from pedestrian traffic.
+The gallery opened in its new location at 450 SW Powerhouse #407, in the heart of the Old Mill District, on June 1, 2009.
 Tracy Leagjeld stepped down as a partner at the end of 2010 but continues as an active collective member.